Individual clinicians can report via an EHR vendor/Qualified Registry/Qualified Clinical Data Registry or QCDR

 MIPS Criteria for Individuals:

-Quality - Report up to 6 quality measures (from MIPS measures and/or non-MIPS measures, or from one MIPS specialty-specific measures set), include at least one outcome measure for a minimum of 90 days, and at least 50% of the clinician’s eligible patients.
-2017 MIPS Measures List.
+Quality - Report up to 6 quality measures (from MIPS measures and/or non-MIPS measures, or from one MIPS specialty-specific measures set), include at least one outcome measure for a minimum of calendar year, and at least 60% of the clinician’s eligible patients.

 Please know that measures availability varies based on the mechanism you choose to report to (e.g. EHR vs. Registry).
 Registries also offer specialty-specific measures (referred as non-MIPS measures) that will not be available when reporting via an EHR system or a non-qualified registry vendor by CMS.
 The AAAAI QCDR offers both MIPS and non-MIPS measures (allergy immunology specialty specific measure).
 Go to www.aaaai.org/qcdr to learn more.